JaymeMorrissey99/Neils-Assignment/Coding Standards/codeStandards.md

 This makes sure that all large projects are coded in a consistent style and ensures easier readability and avoids confusion between developers.

+## Advantages of Implementing Coding Standards
+- Offers uniformity to the code
+- Enables the create of reusable code
+- Makes errors easier to detect.
+- Improves readability, makes code easier to maintain
+- Improves programmers efficiency, helps generate faster results

 ## Article/Blog Links

 https://blog.fossasia.org/why-coding-standards-matter/